ankitjha2603/website-tracker/readme.md

 This Chrome extension leverages a stack of technologies, with a primary focus on JavaScript:

-- **JavaScript (High Priority)**: The core programming language driving the dynamic behavior and functionality of the extension.
+- **JavaScript**: The core programming language driving the dynamic behavior and functionality of the extension.

 - **HTML**: Used for structuring the content and defining the basic layout of the extension.